Top of Page or Bottom of Page

 By Dan Byrnes (an Australian)

-Latest entry: To soon be placed at page bottom - 22-12-2009 - And following this reading of Time Magazine, there's another irony.
-The magazine has a quite interesting article on the background of the 2008 world financial crash by way of discussion of a cultural trend in the US finance sector - computer modelling of risk handling.
 Modelling which failed.
-What the article comes nowhere near mentioning is this - when the US finance boys were bundling up their packages of subprime mortgages, derivatives, etc, and selling them overseas, the US was in effect exporting its poverty.
+What the article does is come nowhere near mentioning is this - when the US finance boys were bundling up their packages of subprime mortgages, derivatives, etc, and selling them overseas, the US was in effect exporting its poverty.
 Yes, ways had been found of repackaging likely debt (mortgages unlikely to be repaid), and selling it.
 This webpage would like to observe that if India, which has considerable poverty, had found ways to repackage and sell its poverty abroad, and had done so, the world would be suitably appalled.
 There is then, no reason at all why the world should not be appalled at what the US had done, that came undone, in 2008.
-Ironic, then, that the world's wealthiest country brings the world undone by finding ways to export its poverty.
+Ironic, then, that the world's wealthiest country brings the world undone by finding ways to export its own poverty.
 Only in America, it appears.

 Preamble: This website (being a tad literary) has long wondered about the lack of irony in the sense of humour of the USA.
 Shortly after the election of Barack Obama as president in November 2008, we noticed that when Obama appointed Rahm Emanuel as his chief of staff, Republicans (and even liberals) quickly pointed out how "ironic" this appointment was, as Emanuel has a reputation for being a tough political operator.
 Ironic?
 Really?
 Are the Republicans just sore losers?
 We have no idea if the appointment was ironic or not.
 But we think that to see irony where no irony exists is - unintended irony.
 And if there is one thing that clever irony is not, it is - unintended.